Gluon radiation from a classical point particle: Recoil effects: Bremsstrahlung in the fragmentation region

 where

-In \cref{gluon-mult:KMP}, $ \tilde{S}(\mathbf{k}-\mathbf{h})$ is the fourier transform of the two-point correlator of two Wilson lines and carries the physics of the scattering of the quark and the projectile nucleus\footnote{Kajante \etal employ the approximation of the McLerran-Venugopalan (MV) model which will lead to a Gaussian expression for $S(\textbf{x}-\textbf{y})$.}.
+In \cref{gluon-mult:KMP}, $ \tilde{S}(\mathbf{k}-\mathbf{h})$ is the Fourier Transform of the two-point correlator of two Wilson lines and carries the physics of the scattering of the quark and the projectile nucleus\footnote{Kajantie \etal employ the approximation of the McLerran-Venugopalan (MV) model which will lead to a Gaussian expression for $S(\textbf{x}-\textbf{y})$ \cite{McLerran:1993ni,McLerran:1993ka}.}.
 The radiated momentum relative to the final momentum of the struck quark is described by the fraction $\xi=\sfrac{k^-}{p'^-}$.
 The momentum $\textbf{h}$ arises as a subtlety of convoluting two Fourier transforms and will not play an important role in the present work.

-The calculation of pQCD bremmstrahlung in the fragmentation region has been performed \cite{Lushozi:2019duv} and shows that, as is the case in QED, the gluon multiplicity distribution should fall off as $1/k_T^4$ for large gluon transverse momentum $k_T$.
-The classical result quoted in \cref{gluon-mult:KMP}, calculated by Kajantie \emph{et al.} \cite{Kajantie:2019nse}, does not display this expected $1/k_T^4$ behavior at high $k_T$, but instead maintains a $1/k_T^2$ fall-off throughout.
+The calculation of pQCD bremsstrahlung in the fragmentation region has been performed \cite{Lushozi:2019duv} and shows that, as is the case in QED, the gluon multiplicity distribution should fall off as $1/k_T^4$ for large gluon transverse momentum $k_T$.
+The classical result quoted in \cref{gluon-mult:KMP}, calculated by Kajantie \emph{et al.} \cite{Kajantie:2019nse}, does not display this expected $1/k_T^4$ behavior at high $k_T$, but instead follows a $1/k_T^2$ fall-off throughout.
 Of the two contributions to their result $\mathcal{M}_{\text{Cl.,bulk}}$ and $\mathcal{M}_{\text{Cl.,brems}}$, the culprit for the undesired behavior is the bremsstrahlung term $\mathcal{M}_{\text{Cl.,brems}}$.
 Kajantie \etal argue that this is because their formulation cannot take quark recoil into account.

-One might argue that there is no reason to believe that the complicated interaction considered by Kajantie \etal should preserve the $1/k_T^4$ behaviour; However, it must be true that, in the limit that the background field is weak, one must recover the known perturbative result.
-In order to incorporate the physics of the recoil, the correct problem to study is bremsstrahlung in ``classical'' scalar QCD\footnote{By classical scalar QCD we mean QCD with spinless quarks and classical (commuting) color charge, see \cref{sec:Scalar}.}.
+One might argue that there is no reason to believe that the complicated non-perturbative interaction considered by Kajantie \etal should preserve the $1/k_T^4$ behaviour; However, it must be true that, in the limit that the background field is weak, one must recover the known perturbative result.